autorope/donkeydocs/docs/guide/host_pc/setup_ubuntu.md

 * Get the latest donkeycar from Github

-**_Note_**: There are version changes happening on the `main` branch at the moment, so you might want to checkout a release as explained in the next step.
+> Note: There are version changes happening on the `main` branch at the moment, so you might want to checkout a release as explained in the next step.

 ```bash
 git clone https://github.com/autorope/donkeycar